umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Workflow-History/index.md

 # Workflow History

 The Workflow History provides a chronological audit trail of workflow activity for all the nodes.

-It displays a table containing the Page name/Node with the Language variant, Type of Publish, workflow requested by, date the workflow was requested on, comment describing the changes, and status of the workflow.
+It displays a table containing the Page name/Node with the Language variant, Type of Publish, workflow requested by, the date the workflow was requested, the comment describing the changes, and status of the workflow.

 ![Workflow history](images/workflow-history.png)

 You can also **Filter** the records based on the Node, Requested by, Created date, Completed date, Page Language, Workflow Type, and Workflow Status.

 ![Workflow history Filters](images/history-filter.png)